Teen CARE Administration

 He loves working with teens every day and feels that his job is not just a job but his mission in life.
 He is on a mission of ALOHA planting positive seeds encouraging a healthy and balanced lifestyle of the “Mind, Body and Spirit”.
 One of his passions is cooking and has been working part time as a chef in a fine dining restaurant for the past 15 years.
 Outside of work his hobbies are spending quality time with his family, working out, gardening and carving.

-Substance Abuse Counselor, Teen CARE Mililani High School
+Prevention Specialist and Substance Abuse Counselor, Teen CARE Highlands Intermediate School